ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r2-http-and-rest/README.md

 - **DELETE** — remove a specific resource

 ### REST and HTTP are not same!
 A lot of people tend to compare HTTP with REST but REST and HTTP are not same.
-Roy Fielding who presented REST for the first time in 2000 in his famous dissertation did not mention any implementation directive – including any protocol preference and HTTP.
+Roy Fielding, who presented REST for the first time in 2000 in his famous dissertation, did not mention any implementation directive – including any protocol preference and HTTP.
 REST intends to make the web (internet) more streamline and standard, but as long as you are honoring the 6 guiding principles of REST, you can call any interface RESTful.

 In simplest words, in the REST architectural style, data and functionality are considered resources and are accessed using Uniform Resource Identifiers (URIs).
 The resources are acted upon by using a set of simple, well-defined operations.
 The clients and servers exchange representations of resources by using a standardized interface and protocol – typically HTTP.